CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 To share a project and its history, we can use an online platform called **Github**

-**Github** is an online platform where teams can store their projects and its history of versions online.
+**Github** is a platform where teams can store projects along with a history of their different versions.

+By storing projects on Github, multiple users can gain access to the history of a project.

 {{<note type="definition" title="Definition">}}
 On Github we call our project and its history a **repository**.